julioccv13/Globant-challenge/api/README.md

 ## API Endpoints

 ### `/process-data/`:
-- POST endpoint for inserting data into the database.
-Accepts JSON payloads with the data to be inserted.
+- GET endpoint to execute specific requirement query
 - Be sure to include the name of the table you want to insert in and the data
 - Example = {
      "table_name": "jobs",